pjanec/dirigent/README.md

  * `StartPlan` ... starts predefined plan (does nothing if already running and not finished yet)
  * `LauchApp` .... starts predefined application (does nothing if already running)

+Errors related to FolderWatcher (path not valid etc.) are logged only info agent's log file.
+Error results in FolderWather not being installed.

 ### Environment Variable for processes started by Dirigent Agent